silx-kit/pyFAI/doc/source/usage/tutorial/Introduction/introduction.rst

 Using the notebook is rather simple as it allows to mix comments, code, and images for visualization of scientific data.

-The basic use pyFAI's AzimuthalIntgrator has also been presented.
+The basic use pyFAI's AzimuthalIntgrator has also been presented and may be adapted to you specific needs.